OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 To troubleshoot, follow these steps:

    #.
 Find out the IP address of the VNF node, as described :ref:`above <check_vnf>`.
    #.
-Log in to the VNF node as root.
+Log in to the VNF node via ssh as root.
    #.
 Check if the VNF node is able to contact the OneGate server on the Front-end node, by running this command:

    .. prompt:: bash $ auto